DominikGuzei/flawless.css/README.md

 ![Flaw{LESS} CSS Framework Logo](http://wizzart.at/wp-content/uploads/flawless_css_framework.jpg)

-Flaw{LESS} CSS Framework takes a **completely new approach in webdesign** by providing a truly modular system with all the power of [LESS](http://lesscss.org) at its core but using the Javascript variant [LESS.JS](http://github.com/cloudhead/less.js) to be completely server agnostic.
+Flaw{LESS} CSS Framework takes a **completely new approach in webdesign** by providing a truly modular system with all the power of [LESS](http://lesscss.org) at its core but using the Javascript variant [LESS.JS](http://github.com/cloudhead/less.js) to be completely server‑agnostic.

-This means that you can take advantage of **variables**, **function calls**, **mixins** and **operations / calculations** in your stylesheets, together with a **full stack HTML5 CSS framework** that leverages all those exciting new technologies!
+This means that you can take advantage of **variables**, **function calls**, **mixins** and **operations / calculations** in your stylesheets, together with a **full stack HTML5 CSS framework** that leverages all these exciting new technologies!

 New Features:
 ----
 ### Flawless UI Menu
-New to version 1.2 is the **jQuery interface** which allows to quickly access the **compressed CSS code**, enable **YUI profiling from html5boilerplate** and see the **HTML5 outline** of your document with the help of [HTML5 Outliner](http://code.google.com/p/h5o)!
+New in version 1.2 is the **jQuery interface** which allows to quickly access the **compressed CSS**, enable **YUI profiling from html5boilerplate** and see the **HTML5 outline** of your document with the help of [HTML5 Outliner](http://code.google.com/p/h5o)!
 You can find the **menu opener at bottom left in the browser window**—click the button to open the dialog!
 You can disable the menu in the index.html near the bottom.

 ### HTML5 Outliner
-The outliner shows your current document’s structure with the new HTML5 algorithm to structur documents.
-This is important to write semantic websites!
-Just click on the links to highlight the various sections of your document.
+The outliner shows your current document’s structure with the new HTML5 algorithm to structure documents.
+This is important for website semantics!
+Just follow the HTML5 Outliner links to navigate around your document.

-Best Features:
+Best Features
 -----

-### View your changes without refreshing the browser!
+### View changes without refreshing the browser!
-During development you can keep your browser window open beside your code and as you make changes and save your .less file in your coding environment—**the browser refreshes to show you the changed layout!** Thanks to Dmitry Fadeyev who pointed that out in his great [article about Less.js](http://fadeyev.net/2010/06/19/lessjs-will-obsolete-CSS)
+During development you can keep your browser window open beside your code and as you make changes and save your .less file in your coding environment—**the browser refreshes to show you the changed layout!**

+Thanks to Dmitry Fadeyev’s great [article](http://fadeyev.net/2010/06/19/lessjs-will-obsolete-CSS) for this.

 ### CSS3 like a PIE!
 Yes you can use **CSS3 today even in IE6**—the integrated [PIE script](http://css3pie.com) makes it possible to render **rounded corners**, **background gradients** and **drop shadows** with Internet Explorer!
 The best part is, you don’t have to mess with the settings.
 It’s just one “function call”: